SheinaG/PECG/docs/tutorials/pecg_analysis.rst

 **Performing ECG morphological analysis**
 ------------------------------------------------------------
-Start by entering the ECG interface by clicking on the 'Peak Detection' tab on the top right, then load some ECG example by clicking File -> Open data file -> Human_example_ecg_12_leads_short.txt.
+Start by entering the ECG interface by clicking on the 'Pulse' menu on the top left, then load some ECG example by clicking File -> Open data file -> Human_example_ecg_12_leads_short.txt.
 The program will automaticly present the ECG file you imported.

 .. image:: before_analysis.png
    :align: center